Manistee River: Ecology

 Native fluvial fish species in the Manistee River include brook trout (Salvelinus fontinalis) and the now extinct Arctic grayling (Thymallus arcticus).
 The Manistee River has undergone considerable physical and biological alterations over the past century.
 In addition to extensive past logging in the region, two hydroelectric dams act as barriers to migration.
 Native species also suffer from competition or predation by non-native introduced salmonids including brown trout (Salmo trutta), steelhead/rainbow trout (Oncorhynchus mykiss), coho salmon (Oncorhynchus kisutch), and Chinook salmon (Oncorhynchus tshawytscha).

 An interest in reestablishing Arctic grayling in the river by the Little River Band of Ottawa Indians led to a recent analysis of habitat suitability for Arctic grayling in Big Manistee River tributaries and some regions of the main stem was conducted from 2011 to 2013.
 Abiotic habitat conditions such as temperature, gravel, and water quality were found suitable for re-introduction of grayling, once the dominant salmonid in the State of Michigan.
 Another study of found that tributaries with low densities of non-native brown trout may be ideal for Arctic grayling re-introduction, since two fish species (brook trout and slimy sculpin (Cottus cognatus) that currently and historically occurred with grayling were found in lower numbers when predatory brown trout were present.

 Activities and Recreation

 Today the river is used extensively for recreation, offering excellent conditions for canoeing, boating, and fishing.
 Having been restored since the ravages of the logging era, the river is again considered among the finest trout and salmon rivers in the country.
 Commercial navigation is possible in the lower stretches of the river below the Tippy Dam.

 The Manistee River State Game Area is located upstream of Lake Manistee, and consists of areas of bayous and meandering marshlands located adjacent to the main river channel.
-This state game area is managed by the Michigan Department of Natural Resources and contains a total area of 3,920 acres which overlay the Manistee River west of Manistee, Michigan.
+This state game area is managed by the Michigan Department of Natural Resources and contains a total area of 3,920 acres which overlay the Manistee River east of Manistee, Michigan.
 The adjacent hunting and fishing areas include Tatches Bayou, Claybanks Bayou, and Anderson Bayou.
 Duck hunting and northern pike fishing are popular activities within the managed marshland.